How can I apply?

 Yes.
 To be considered for entry, prospective applicants must either have a Master’s degree or be working towards one.

-I am doing my Master’s now.
+I am finishing my Master’s now.
 Can I still apply if some of my marks are pending?

 Yes, you can submit your application and be considered while your marks and Master’s qualification are still pending.